 means the activities and the limits to those activities in the coating of metals involving the use of more than 5 tonnes of organic solvent in any 12 month period, and any ancillary operations including all storage and handling activities.

 "Permit"

-means the written permission to operate an installation prescribed for EPR - Environmental Permitting Regulations (the replacement for authorisation under (LAPPC and LAPC - Local Air Pollution Control).
+means the written permission to operate an installation prescribed for the Environmental Permitting Regulations (the replacement for authorisation under Local Air Pollution Prevention & Control (LAPPC)).